callstackincubator/react-native-sandbox/README.md

 ## API Example

-Here is a brief overview of how to use the library from the host application and within a sandboxed app.
+Here is a brief overview of how to use the library.

 ### Host Application (`HostApp`)